US stalling massive IMF liquidity boost over Iran, China, say sources | Malay Mail

 SDRs, based on dollars, euro, yen, sterling and yuan, are the IMF’s official unit of exchange.
 Member countries hold them at the Fund in proportion to their shareholdings.

-The IMF last approved a US$250-billion (RM1.08 trillion) new allocation of SDRs in 2009, boosting liquidity for cash-strapped countries during the last financial crisis.
+The IMF last approved a US$250-billion new allocation of SDRs in 2009, boosting liquidity for cash-strapped countries during the last financial crisis.

 Doing so again now could provide more flexibility to the 102 countries that have already sought IMF emergency loans and grants, and allow aid to flow to high-debt countries that can’t qualify for new IMF loans, such as Argentina and Zimbabwe.

-An SDR expansion has attracted some celebrity advocates, such as investor George Soros and U2 lead singer Bono’s ONE anti-poverty organisation, along with trade unions and faith-based groups.
+An SDR expansion has attracted some celebrity advocates, such as investor George Soros and U2 lead singer Bono’s ONE anti-poverty organization, along with trade unions and faith-based groups.

 IMF Managing Director Kristalina Georgieva floated the idea of a US$500 billion SDR issuance in March to G20 finance officials.
 But the group said in a statement after a videoconference yesterday there was “no consensus on the issue.”